 1. Keep SSD Cool

-The internal and external environment of an SSD is always a major factor that affects its lifespan.
+An SSD’s internal and external environment is a major factor affecting its lifespan.
 If the external conditions are hot and harsh, the lifespan of your SSD will be affected negatively.
 NVMe SSDs can be attached to a heatsink to lower their heat.
 This method effectively provides instant cooling.

 It dissipates the heat faster than an SSD without a heatsink.
 It was observed that an SSD with a heatsink cools down 5% faster.
 So, when the heat is dissipated, your SSD will have lower power consumption and a longer lifespan.